gravitational/protoc-gen-terraform/README.md

 }
 ```

+The following rules apply:
+1. Source Terraform object must contain values for all target object fields.
-Source object can contain unknown values.
-Unknown values are treated as nulls: the corresponding target object field is set to zero value/nil.
+2. Unknown values are treated as nulls.
+Target object value would be set to either nil or zero value.

-Source object must have all target values referenced in `Attrs`, even if they are null or unknown.
+So, the source Terraform object might be Plan, State or Object.

 ### CopyTo